Clayoquot, British Columbia

 Clayoquot, Stubbs Island, is virtually a ghost town on the west coast of central Vancouver Island, British Columbia.
 The former steamboat landing is about 1.5 km by boat northwest of Tofino, which is by road about 172 km west of Parksville at the terminus of BC Highway 4.

 Name origin

-The island was named after Captain Napoleon Fitz Stubbs, who circumnavigated Vancouver Island in 1861.
+The island was named by Captain Napoleon Fitz Stubbs, who circumnavigated Vancouver Island in 1861.

 Clayoquot /ˈklækwɒt/ became the accepted anglicization of the Nuu-chah-nulth language name "Tla-o-qui-aht", an indigenous tribe of the region.
 The first syllable means another or different.
 The second syllable means people or village.
 The word describes a people different from what they were, namely peaceable who became warlike.

 Historically, Clayoquot designated all settlement on Stubbs and Meares islands and the main peninsular to their southeast.
 The principal settlement on that peninsular was later called Tofino.

 A former name being Port Cox, after John Henry Cox and Co, merchants of Canton, who sent two ships to the area in 1787, equally had a broader application.